gregates/gddb/README.md

 ### Loot
 Resolve the loot table for an item.
 Accepts either a full path to a loot table file, or a (partial) item name.
 If given the latter, will use the highest level version of the item.
+Can specify parameters that modify the affix chances, like difficulty (default: Ultimate) and enemy class (default: Boss).

 ```
-$ gddb loot "Wendigo Gaze" | head -n 20
+$ gddb loot "Wendigo Gaze" | head -n 9
 3.16164605%     Wraithbound             of Mending
 1.31735252%     Wraithbound             of Attack
 1.31735252%     Wraithbound             of Protection